 Can lightning cause an airplane crash?
 Not today.
-In fact, the last time a commercial airplane crashed in the United States due to a lightning strike was about 50 years ago.
+The last time a commercial airplane crashed in the United States due to a lightning strike was about 60 years ago.

 On December 8, 1962 lighting hit a Pan American Boeing 707 in a holding pattern over Elkton, Md.
 The lightning created a spark that ignited jet fuel vapor in a holding tank, triggering an explosion that killed all 81 aboard.

 Nowadays, the FAA estimates that each commercial airliner will be hit by lightning once a year (some will get hit more than once, some won’t get hit at all).
 And in some cases, the airplane itself actually triggers the lightning!

 So why doesn’t lightning cause commercial airliners to crash?
 There are three main reasons: highly conductive outer shell, a combination of surge, shielding and grounding protectors on electronic equipment, and newer jet fuel which produces much less explosive vapor.

 The first line of defense is the outer skin of a commercial jet which is made of aluminum or a composite with interwoven conductive fibers which provides a path for the electric current.
 When lightning strikes the skin of an airplane, it travels along the outside of the aircraft and discharges back into the air, much like a Faraday Cage.
 Passengers on board might not even know the aircraft was struck unless they happen to see the flash or hear the thunder through the roar of the engines.
 Pilots may notice a short flickering of lights or jumps in their instrumentation, but it should never cause a failure.
 We can thank NASA for this.